Shirvan Khanate: History

 Hajji Mohammad Ali Khan governed Shirvan until 1763, when Fath-Ali Khan of Quba gained influence there, and appointed his own governors, such as Aghasi Beg and Askar Beg, both members of the same family.
 Askar Beg, along with supporters from the Khanchoban tribe, returned to Old Shamakhi, and soon became powerful enough to establish control over New Shamakhi.
 Aghasi Beg and another family member Mohammad Sa'id successfully acquired the title of khan from Karim Khan Zand.
 The family were in control of Shirvan until 1767, when a combined army from Quba and Shakki captured Old Shamakhi.
 Fath-Ali Khan of Quba had Mohammad Sa'id imprisoned, while Hosein Khan of Shakki had Aghasi Khan blinded.
 Shirvan was subsequently divided between Quba and Shakki.
 Nevertheless, Aghasi Khan later managed to restore his control over Shirvan, in 1774.
 He was later succeeded by his son Mostafa Khan.

 In 1790, Shirvan khans restored their authorities.

 After the massacre in Ganja, Mostafa Khan asked the central government in Tehran for assistance, in order to prevent Tsitsianov's advance.
 The government responded by sending an army under general Pir Qoli Khan Qajar.
 However, when the general had reached the Mughan plain, he found out that Mostafa Khan had entered negotiations with the Russians.
 Mostafa Khan hoped that the Russians would recognize a Shirvan Khanate "enlarged" to the boundaries of the Shirvanshah's of the Medieval era.
-Though Mostafa Khan was uncomfortable with Tsitsianov's proposal, the latter threatened that if he wouldn't agree with his terms, he would replace Mostafa with his younger brother (who was reportedly enthusiastic about it).
+Though Mostafa Khan was uncomfortable with Tsitsianov's proposal, the latter threatened that if he would not agree with his terms, he would replace Mostafa with his younger brother (who was reportedly enthusiastic about it).
 Anyhow, the Russians invaded the khanate, and on 6 January 1806, Mostafa Khan was forced to submit.